 Public Meetings

 In accordance with USEPA and Department of Defense requirements, formal community meetings will be held at specific times in the cleanup process.
-Notices of upcoming public meetings will be published approximately two weeks prior to the meeting and may appear in the print edition of the San Diego Union Tribune newspaper, the weekly print edition of The Coast News newspaper, on the official MCB Camp Pendleton Facebook website.
-Copies of the information to be reviewed will be available at the Information Repository at the Oceanside Public Library, Civic Center Branch.
+Notices of upcoming public meetings will be published approximately two weeks prior to the meeting and may appear in the print edition of the San Diego Union Tribune newspaper, in the online The Coast News newspaper, on the official MCB Camp Pendleton Facebook page, and/or on the official MCB Camp Pendleton website.
+Copies of the information to be reviewed will be available in the online information repository accessible at the link provided above.

 Public Affairs Offices